Aggregate-Intellect/maven-course/assignments/week_01/README.md

 - Choose the `langgraph-demo-agent` folder as the project folder in LangGraph Studio.
 - Use the UI to run, debug, and interact with the agent visually.

-## Assignment Objective
+## Completing the Assignment

-The primary objective of this assignment is to ensure that you successfully set up all the essential tools required for the various assignments and team projects you will encounter throughout the course.
-These tools include LangGraph, Docker, and OpenAI, among others.
-After following the steps above, you should have a fully operational LangGraph Agent Service running locally on your machine. `To verify the setup make sure the service is responding correctly to input prompts send via API requests`.
+ After following the steps above, you should have a fully operational LangGraph Agent Service running locally on your machine.
+To complete the assignment `Verify the setup by making sure the service is responding correctly to input prompts send via API requests`.

 ## Additional Resources